dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 if there is a new field or new relation(new type) add to existing fields or relations. if field is exist then update field.

-If relation with same type exist then replace with new relation.
+If relation with same type exist then replace with new specified relation.

 return updated object(s) with all field except its reference to other object.